jakbrtz/MQ-Subject-Selection/Subject Selection/Properties/README.md

     * BIOL2220
     * PSYU3349
     * PSYU3351
+* These subjects' prerequisites contain a typo
+	* AFIN2070
 * These subjects' corequisites are not written in the same pattern as the other corequisites:
 	* GEOS2111
 	* MMCC3150